jasna96/noteapp/README.md

 # noteapp

-bring up the application using Kubernetes (Local Environment) MongoDB and Application deployed in Kubernetes and access it from Kubernetes.
+the noteapp application deploying  on Kubernetes (Local Environment) and access it from Kubernetes.

+inorder to access the application,

-Access the application
+run the command

     kubectl port-forward deployment/frontend  9000:9000